Driving Healthcare Preference Through Content Strategies

 - How do these topics change seasonally?
 For instance, while there are “Back to School” content opportunities for young families, there may also be seasonal healthy aging tips geared toward empty-nesters.

-Begin by pushing out content via your website and applicable social profiles, and then look for ways to expand your reach.
-Some of the more successful methods our team has seen include identifying renowned medical professionals, authors, or others influencers – either within your organization or the industry – who are willing to share your content.
+Begin by pushing out content via your website and applicable organic social profiles, and then look for ways to expand your reach.
+Some of the more successful methods our team has seen include identifying renowned medical professionals, authors, or other influencers— either within your organization or the industry— who are willing to share your content.

 While these earned and owned methods can be very effective, paid methods, such as native advertising and social media, enable you to granularly target individuals.
 Consider allocating resources toward testing these methods.
 Promoting your content across programmatic and social channels can help influence your longer-term strategy and ensure you are reaching your target audience most effectively.

-Forty-one percent of people say social media would affect their choice in healthcare providers.
-According to a recent study, 96% of hospitals have some form of social media presence, making it vital your team takes a strategic approach to maximizing impact in the channel.
+One study found that 57% of consumers say social media presence would influence their choice in hospital.
+According to another study, 96% of hospitals have had some form of social media presence since as early as 2014, making it vital your team takes a strategic approach to maximizing impact in the channel.

 Through paid social, you’re able to promote your content on platforms like Facebook and Instagram in a way that is both highly-targeted and allows for a variety of engaging content formats.

-By understanding your audience, the content that will best resonate with potential patients, and how to most efficiently get it in front of them, you’ll be well-equipped to drive preference.
+By understanding your audience, the content that will best resonate with current and potential patients, and how to most efficiently get it in front of them, you’ll be well-equipped to drive preference.
 And, as with any marketing initiative, measuring success will enable you to continually evolve and optimize your programs.
-Check out, “Closing the Loop on Patient Acquisition” for more details.
-To learn more about developing effective content strategies, reach out to Rise.
+Check out, “Closing the Loop on Patient Acquisition” for more details, and to learn more about developing effective content strategies, reach out to Rise.